ryanrishi/ryanrishi.com/pages/blog/2022-01-31-solving-wordle.md

 - `sight`
 - `tight`

-Some of those are reasonable guesses (`light` was the answer to Wordle #226), but it will still take at least 11 guesses to reach "tight" after determing that the answer looks like `_ight`.
+Some of those are reasonable guesses (`light` was the answer in Wordle #226), but some words in there are archaic words that are unlikely to be a Wordle answer.

 # Iterative Approach Using Word Frequency
 We can improve on the above solution by guessing more common words first.
 Peter Norvig, the Director of Research at Google, has compiled a [list](http://norvig.com/ngrams/) of the most common ~300,000 words in English.
 We can use this list in order to guess more common words prior to guessing obscure, archaic words.